DAI-Lab-HERALD/General-Framework/Framework/README.md

 Different from the previous list, **Models** has two distinct entry types.
 The first is simply in the form of a *string* with the name of the available **.py* files from the [Model folder](https://github.com/julianschumann/General-Framework/tree/main/Framework/Models).
 Alternatively, one can pass a *dictionary* in which it is required to have a key named *model* with the corresponding value being a *string* with the name of an available **.py* file.
 This dictionary has the optional key *kwargs* which expects a dictionary as its value.
 The *kwargs* dictionary then contains all relevant model hyperparameters that one may wish to vary and which will be given to the model as the model attribute **model_kwargs** (see [Model attributes](https://github.com/julianschumann/General-Framework/tree/main/Framework/Models#model-attributes))

 ### Metrics
-Lastly, one has to select the metrics by which the models are to be evaluated.
+Lastly, one has to select the metrics by which the models are to be evaluated, with the list of currently implemented methods available [here](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/Evaluation_metrics/README.md#existing-evaluation-metrics).
 ```
 Metrics = ['<Metric name 1>', '<Metric name 2>']
 ```